cloudfoundry/community/toc/rfc/rfc-draft-haproxy-awslc.md

 ## Summary

-This proposal applies to HAProxy as deployed by haproxy-boshrelease, which Cloud Foundry uses as the HTTPS ingress in front of the Gorouter.
+**Note:** This proposal applies to HAProxy as deployed by haproxy-boshrelease, which Cloud Foundry uses as the HTTPS ingress in front of the Gorouter.
 It is **not** about the TCP Router shipped with cf-deployment, which is a separate component with a different role.

 Today, HAProxy is linked against the OpenSSL version provided by the BOSH stemcell.
 In practice that currently means OpenSSL 3.0.2 — significant TLS performance improvements have landed in OpenSSL 3.5, but adopting them requires a stemcell that ships OpenSSL 3.5, which is outside this release's control.

 Extend HAProxy with [AWS-LC](https://github.com/aws/aws-lc) as an optional TLS backend in Cloud Foundry's haproxy-boshrelease.
 AWS-LC is an open-source (Apache 2.0) cryptographic library maintained by AWS, based on BoringSSL, with a [FIPS 140-3 validated module](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/4816).

 Load testing demonstrates that AWS-LC delivers **43% lower CPU usage** and **65% higher peak TLS connection rate** compared to OpenSSL 3.0 for TLS handshakes.
+Under FIPS, the gap widens further to **39% lower CPU** and **109% higher peak rate** (OpenSSL FIPS vs AWS-LC FIPS).
 HAProxy upstream explicitly recommends against OpenSSL in production ([haproxy#3086](https://github.com/haproxy/haproxy/issues/3086)).

 The change is non-breaking: OpenSSL remains the default, and AWS-LC is offered as an opt-in variant alongside existing releases.